Level 2 RIDR

 After the DUI arrest, you have two cases pending against you.
 One case involves the administrative suspension imposed by the Bureau of Administrative Reviews (BAR) office at the DHSMV.
 The second case is the criminal case prosecuted in the courtroom.
 Ideally, you want to win both cases to get the full benefit of entering RIDR.

 For this reason, even if you are considering entering RIDR, you still need to hire an attorney within ten (10) days of your arrest to demand a FORMAL review hearing at the Bureau of Administrative Review (BAR) at the DHSMV office.
-Do NOT waive your rights by seeking an immediate hardship permit until after you talk with an attorney about the pros and cons of that decision (sometimes called the “waiver review hearing”).
+Do NOT waive your rights by seeking an immediate hardship permit (sometimes called the “waiver review hearing”) until you talk with an attorney about the pros and cons of that decision.

-The main benefit of Level II RIDR is that your DUI might be reduced to reckless driving with a withhold of adjudication.
+The main benefit of entering Level II RIDR is that your DUI will be reduced to reckless driving with a withhold of adjudication.
 The withhold means you might be eligible to seal the criminal history record (if you have no prior convictions).
-But what is the point of sealing the criminal record if your driving record still shows an administrative suspension triggered by the DUI arrest?

 So, the best result in these cases is:

-• sealing the criminal history record after you complete the RIDR conditions.
+- seal the criminal history record after you have completed the RIDR conditions.

 Before you decide, call us to discuss the particular facts of your case.

-What is Level 2 RIDR in Hillsborough County?
+Reason for Level 2 RIDR in Hillsborough County

 The program was designed to reduce recidivism to promote long-term safety in the community by encouraging a person accused of a first DUI to complete enhanced sanctions that might include an ignition interlock device or an alcohol monitoring device (“SCRAM”).